MikeWise2718/usdmorph/Readme.md

 # Testing
+- We are using the pytest framework
 - From the root directory (the one with main.py in it) you should be able to run all tests with `python -m pytest tests`
 - If you want to avoid calling pytest through python, then just make sure the root directory (or .) is in Python path
    - see `https://docs.pytest.org/en/latest/how-to/usage.html`
+- If you want to run tests directly from VS code you need to configure the test directory for pytest in the Test Explorer
+   - This is found in the test flask icon in the left-vertical icons bar found with the other vs-code extensions

 # To Do
 * Do to do list
 * Add a pytest test case
-   - Directory
+   * Directory
-   - Test code
+   * Test code
-   - Test script
+   * Test script
+- Factor out morphing objects
 - Document Directories
 - Document Installation
    - how to create that .venv (VS Code docs)